telerik/kendo-react-inputs/README.md

     //or
     import { Slider } from 'kendo-react-inputs';

-### Browser support
+### Browser Support

-We aim to support all browsers supported by React - Internet Explorer 9 and above
+The Kendo UI Inputs components for React support all browsers that are supported by the React framework&mdash;Internet Explorer 9 and later.